wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-saas-access-panel-introduction.md

 ### Office 365 applications

-If an organization is using Office 365 applications and the user is licensed for them, then the Office 365 applications will appear on the user’s Access Panel.
+If an organization is using Office 365 applications and the user is licensed for them, then the Office 365 applications will appear on the <!-- deleted by customization user's --><!-- keep by customization: begin --> user’s <!-- keep by customization: end --> Access Panel.

 When a user clicks on an application tile for an Office 365 application, they are redirected to that application and automatically signed in.